Appendix: Syntax Reference

 <key> <sep> <value>

-is one of the separators above. - Key: unquoted or double-quoted.
-Keys can be parameterized.
+is one of the separators listed above. - Key: Unquoted or double-quoted.
+Keys can be parameterized (see below).

 enabled = yes